B-Shiva-Kumar/Iris-data/README.md

 this is a famous dataset, everyone who begins a data science as a carrer must be able to learn from this data set. clearly explained with steps.

+anyone can use this jupyter file for reference, data set included with this respository.